cfpb/hmda-frontend/src/documentation/markdown/2019/filing-faq.md

 ### Submission

 **March 1, 2020 falls on a Sunday, what is the filing deadline for submission of 2019 HMDA data?**
-Submissions will be considered timely if received on or before Monday, March 2, 2020.
+<a target="_blank" rel="noopener noreferrer" href="https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/5/#a-1">As stated in Section 1003.5(a)(1)(iii)</a> when the last day for submission falls on a Saturday or Sunday a submission shall be considered timely if it is submitted on the next succeeding Monday.
+Submissions of 2019 HMDA data will be considered timely if received on or before Monday, March 2, 2020.

 **How do I know my file was submitted?**
 Upon signing and submitting your file, an email confirming your submission will be sent to the email address on file.
 Additionally, when you log into your account, you should see a message stating: